giuliodondi/kOS-Shuttle-OPS3/README.md

 # Setup

 ## Runways
 First, you need to place runways to land on.
+They need to be at least 3km long or 1.5 times the stock Kerbal level-3 runway, better if it's 3.5+km.
 Use KK to place them wherever you like, or use my fork of STS Locations to have my own Shuttle sites across the globe.

-**You will need to measure the runway manually in either case.** This is because the exact placement and altitude depends on your terrain map which is likely different from mine.
+### YOU NEED TO MEASURE THE RUNWAY DATA BY HAND, or the autoland might screw up

-There is a helper script in the main kOS root **measurerwy.ks** just for that.
+You can do it using the helper script in the main kOS root **measurerwy.ks**.
 Here is how you use it:
 - spawn on the runway you want to measure in some kind of rover or wheeled vehicle
 - drive to the near edge behind you, exactly on the runway centerline
 - run the script and press Action Group 9